YannosK/Parallel_Systems-Control_and_Computing_MSc/assignment_3/ex2/source/parallel/Readme.md

-# Main Program C Code
+# Parallel Program C Code

 This directory contains the parallel program of the current exercise.